oVirt/ovirt-site/source/develop/release-management/features/virt/engine-dedicated-cpus.md

   {host A id} -> { {socket 1 id} -> {core 1 id} -> {1,2}}

   {host B id} -> { {socket 1 id} -> {core 1 id } -> {1}, {socket 2 id} -> {core 2 id} -> {2}}
-- Scheduler ranks all hosts that have enough physical CPUs available based on hostToAvailableCpu.
-In our case, both hosts have enough pCPUs, however, host A has both available on one socket whereas the B would need to divide them on 2 different sockets.
-So A gets higher rank than B (B should be filtered)
+- Scheduler checks all hosts that have enough physical CPUs available based on hostToAvailableCpu.
+In our case, both hosts have enough pCPUs, however, host A has both available on one socket whereas host B would need to divide them on 2 different sockets.
+So B get filtered
 - Host A is selected to run the VM
 - Engine creates the mapping between CPUs as: 1#1_2#2 and saves it to currentCpuPinning in vm_dynamic table for VM B entry
 - Engine sends the domain XML to VDSM with the required mapping